giniedp/ammojs-typed/Readme.md

 The current `ammo.idl` is not compatible with the webidl2 parser out of the box.
 The following adjustments are made automatically when the idl file is parsed

-1. Inheritance
-   Inheritance statements like these
+1. Inheritance statements like these

 ```idl
 interface btVector4 {